-[8.16a] The concept of superdividends does not apply to direct investment in the standard presentation because any distributions out of accumulated reserves from ordinary earnings are treated as dividends (see paragraphs [8.28a] and [12.XX]).
-However, exceptional distributions related to the sales of assets and liquidating dividends should be recorded as withdrawals of equity (see also paragraphs [12.XX] and [12.XX].
+[8.16a] The concept of superdividends does not apply to direct investment in the standard presentation because any distributions paid out of distributable income from the current period and accumulated retained earnings from previous periods are treated as dividends (see paragraphs [8.28a] and [12.XX]).
+However, distributions beyond that would not be included in dividends and should be recorded as withdrawals of equity (see also paragraphs [12.XX] and [12.XX].
+Such distributions could be funded, for example, from the sale of assets.
+If a direct investment enterprise has more than one investor, the calculations should be made for each investor based on the ownership share.